MapManagement/AivaptDotNet/docs/COMMANDS.md

 ## Simple Command

-Users can also create their own commands which do only display a specific text given by the user.
+Users can also create their own commands which display a specific text chosen by the user.
 I called them **Simple Commands**.
-Once you created a command you can use it like a normal command:
+Once you created a **Simple Command** you can use it like a normal command:

 - ``cmd create [commandName] [title] [text]`` - create a new command
 - ``cmd edit [commandName] [newTitle] [newText]`` - edit an existing command